 Students will participate in the day to day operation of a high school, college/university, or professional athletic equipment room setting learning and applying the skills and knowledge that is necessary to keep athletic teams operational.
 Clinical exposure will also include facility set-up and take-down for athletic events, the steps needed to host various athletic events, and athletic team travel preparation.
 Prerequisites: PED 202, 206, 207, 311, 312, 403, BIO 308 or 309, and senior standing.
-Spring, annually.

-PED 470 INTERNSHIP IN EXERCISE SCIENCE AND SPORTS PERFORMANCE 4 PED 480 INDEPENDENT STUDY 1-4 PED 490 SEMINAR IN PHYSICAL EDUCATION 1 PED 491 SEMINAR IN ATHLETIC EQUIPMENT MANAGEMENT (W) Capstone course in athletic equipment management focuses on review and integration of sport equipment knowledge.
-This course includes preparation for the Certification Exam in Athletic Equipment Management Students are required to become members of the Activation Exam in Athletic Equipment Managers Association.
-This course is talk concurrently with PED 466.
-Fall, annually. ent e National ent.
-Athletic
+PED 470 INTERNSHIP IN EXERCISE SCIENCE AND SPORTS PERFORMANCE 4 PED 480 INDEPENDENT STUDY 1-4 PED 490 SEMINAR IN PHYSICAL EDUCATION 1 PED 491 SEMINAR IN ATHLETIC EQUIPMENT MANAGEMENT (W) Capstone course in athletic equipment management whi focuses on review and integration of sport equipment knowledge.
+This course includes preparation for the Nati Certification Exam in Athletic Equipment Management.
+Students are required to become members of the Athleti Equipment Managers Association.
+This course is taken concurrently with PED 466. onal